 How will I know whether my application is approved or denied?

 You should receive a written decision no later than 30 days after submitting your application.
 Remember that you cannot be forced to withdraw your application.
-If you haven't heard within 30 days, call your worker.
-In some cases, welfare can take 45 days to decide if you are eligible for cash assistance.
+If you haven't heard within 30 days, try to contact DSS and ask.
+In some cases, DSS can take 45 days to decide if you are eligible for cash assistance.

 P.O.
 Box 1930

 Albany, New York 12201-1930.